-OK troops, time for another cool site update from our fellow men in the field.
-So let's get right to it!
+Ok troops, time for another cool site update from our fellow men in the field.
+Two cool projects from a single submitter tonight, so let's get right to them!

 Sharp Salute!